 But the older I get and the more I do, I realize that Picasso has it correct.
 If I take no action, I will surely find no success in anything I do.

-My word is “success.”
+My word this year is “success.”

 I’m not focusing on success as it applies to popularity, profit, or prosperity; I’m talking about successfully tackling everything I start.
-Over the decades, I’ve started numerous project, tried numerous diets, planned to exercise and get healthy; but each and every year, I tend to fall short of my own expectations, lose focus, and fail to be successful in my every day life.
+Over the decades, I’ve started numerous project, tried numerous diets, planned to exercise and get healthy; but each and every year, I tend to fall short of my own expectations, lose focus, and fail to be successful in my everyday life.

 Today, please, pick up the building blocks of action and place them in the foundation you are building that will see you through to success.